biodiversitydata-se/image-service/README.md

 * Administrator console for image management
 * Swagger API definition
 * Integration with google analytics to monitor image usage by data resource
+* Support for image storage in S3, Swift
+* Support for batch uploads with AVRO

 There are other related repositories to this one:
 * [images-client-plugin](https://github.com/AtlasOfLivingAustralia/images-client-plugin) - a grails plugin to provide a Javascript based viewer to be used in other applications requiring a image viewer.
 This viewer is based on LeafletJS.